Sarcocystosis in Malaysia

 - Cook all meat to 160°F (71°C), especially pork and beef.

-- Eat cooked food hot.
+- Eat cooked food while it is still hot.

 - Keep all food covered.

 - Do not eat raw or undercooked foods, especially shellfish, except for fruits and vegetables you can wash with safe water or peel yourself.

 - Wash your hands with soap and safe water.
 If you do not have soap, use an alcohol-based (at least 60% alcohol) hand sanitizer.

 - Wash your hands before you eat or prepare food, before feeding your children, after using the toilet, after changing diapers, and after taking care of someone ill with diarrhea.

 Muscle sarcocystosis can be suspected in people with signs and symptoms of myositis, with or without fever.
 Ill patients may have an elevated eosinophil count and may have an elevated creatine kinase (CK) with no other explanation for these findings.
 Eosinophil counts and CK levels may be normal initially and rise approximately 4 weeks after infection.
 A muscle biopsy can be done by using a conventional histologic staining and will show myositis but may or may not demonstrate classic sarcocysts, which may be very diffusely located.
 Although cardiac muscle can be involved, cardiac symptoms or abnormalities have only rarely been reported.
 Molecular testing is not widely available.
 Physicians are encouraged to contact CDC at 800-232-4636 or 888-232-6348 or firstname.lastname@example.org with questions regarding suspicious cases and for assistance with diagnosis.

 - Life cycle of Sarcocystis